 There are (approximately) 19 million active online workers

-In our recent working paper, we try to answer the question of “How Many Online Workers are there in the World?” and portray a data-driven way of estimating the size of the global online freelance population.
+In our recent research article, we try to answer the question of “How Many Online Workers are there in the World?” and portray a data-driven way of estimating the size of the global online freelance population.
 We extrapolate the data gathered from 162 of the 351 globally relevant online freelance platforms and use public data sources to obtain three measures of worker numbers for each platform: the number or registered worker profiles, the number of active workers, i.e., who have ever worked on a platform, and the number of full-time workers, i.e., who completed at least 10 projects, or earned at least $1000.
 We collected these numbers through a combination of media mentions, literature review, and platforms’ search functionalities.

 Our extrapolation concludes that in 2020, globally, there are (parameter uncertainty estimates are in [brackets]):